SamStudio8/samstudio8.github.io.off/_posts/2015-07-22-bridgebuilding.md

 perceivably crappy data through post-sequencing finishing pipelines.

 However for the purpose of our analysis pipeline, we want to perform a leave-one-out analysis for **all** lanelets (good and bad) and measure the effect caused by their absence.
-This in itself poses two main issues:
+This in itself poses some issues:

 * **Failed lanelets aren't polished**
 We must push all lanelets that have failed through the same process as their passing counterparts such that they can be treated equally during the leave-one-out analysis. *i.e.* We can't just use the failed lanelets as they are because we won't be able to discern whether they are bad because they are "bad" or just because they haven't been pre-processed like the others.